jpark651/HPCalc/README.md

-Calculates the maximum HP value of a character for Pathfinder or D&D.
+Calculates the maximum HP value of a character created for Pathfinder or D&D.

 The user can select the following values:
 * The character's hit die